12 min read

 There’s no one question, or set of questions, that you can ask to know if someone is the right fit.
 You have to assess the entire interview process to make that decision and try to peel back the layers to understand the real person beneath the “best-self” in the interview room.

 "I think ‘culture fit’ is more than just a couple of questions.
-It's the entire experience with the candidate,” said Ryan Yeoman, Chief Operating Officer at Capterra (a leading software review website with a famously positive culture).
+It's the entire experience with the candidate,” said Ryan Yeoman, former Chief Operating Officer at Capterra (a leading software review website with a famously positive culture).

 “Take into account when they arrive, how they greet people, how they interact with people (especially those that they aren't interviewing with), body language throughout the interview, etc. Does the complete picture fit?